DraTeots/gtraid/README.md

 libraries to automatically parse Guardian Tales screenshots and build Excel spreadsheets with raid hits.

-At this release stage the workflow assumed is:
+Currently the workflow assumed to be:

 - An admin has python and everything installed
 - He saves the raid screenshots to a folder